2022 spring bear hunting forecast

 Moderate snow in high elevations will limit access in the early season.
 Try south-facing slopes near the timberline above Brownlee Reservoir.
 Private lands limit access; make sure you obtain landowner permission before hunting private land.

-he district experienced average snowfall at mid to upper elevations this winter.
-With warmer temperatures persisting across the county, lower elevations have already experienced snow lines receding and signs of spring coming.
-However, hunters will have limited access to higher elevations until later in the spring.
-Due to recent flood events in Umatilla County, several of the lower elevation access roads have been washed out and therefore closed.
-Hunters can call the Pendleton ODFW office (541-276-2344) to obtain information on road closures.
+The district experienced average snowfall at mid to upper elevations this winter.
+With mild temperatures expected across the county for the next few weeks, look for the onset of spring and receding snow only at lower elevations.
+Hunters will most likely have limited access to higher elevations until the last week of April.
+Due to recent floods in Umatilla County, several of the lower elevation access roads and trails have been washed out and remain closed by Forest Service order.
+Hunters can call the Pendleton ODFW office (541-276-2344) to obtain information on road closures and current snow conditions.

 Early season bear activity is concentrated along the lower elevation fringes of national forestland.
-Bears follow the green-up elevation band; concentrate on timbered slopes with small openings with lush green moss, sedge, or grassy areas.
+Bears follow the green-up elevation band; concentrate on timbered slopes with small openings with lush green moss, sedge or grassy areas.
 If the spring is wet, bears will be out on open slopes foraging on wild onions and sedges.
 If the day is cool, bears will be out in the open for longer periods.
-However, if the day is warm, bear activity will be concentrated early in the morning and late in the day near sundown.
+However, in warm weather, bear activity will be concentrated early in the morning and late in the day near sundown.

 Bear numbers are strong in both the Starkey and Ukiah Units.
 Late snowfall created deep snowpack in both units, which will limit hunter access early in the season.
 Vehicle access will be a challenge throughout the month of April.
 When the snowpack begins to melt look to lower elevation access points in Union and Umatilla counties for hunting locations.